-Lennox provides kit 51W18 (USA) kit 15Z70 (Canada) to install 2" or 3" PVC exhaust piping through the floor joists and into the crawl space.
-See figure below.
+Lennox provides kit 51W18 (USA) kit 15Z70 (Canada) to install 2" or 3" PVC exhaust piping through the floor joists and into the the crawl space.
+See "Figure 45".
 This kit can also be used as a supplemental drain for installations with condensate run back in the vent pipe (ie. long horizontal runs, unconditioned spaces, etc.).